daphne-eu/daphne/doc/Codegen.md

 #### Runtime Interoperability

-Runtime interoperability with the `DenseMatrix` object is achieved with two kernels in `src/runtime/local/kernels/MemRefInterop.h` and the corresponding DaphneOps `ConvertMemRefToDenseMatrix` and `ConvertDenseMatrixToMemRef`.
+Runtime interoperability with the `DenseMatrix` object is achieved with two kernels in `src/runtime/local/kernels/ConvertDenseMatrixToMemRef.h` and `src/runtime/local/kernels/ConvertMemRefToDenseMatrix.h` and the corresponding DaphneOps `Daphne_ConvertMemRefToDenseMatrix` and `Daphne_ConvertDenseMatrixToMemRef`.
 These kernels define how a MemRef is passed to a kernel and how a kernel can return a `StridedMemRefType`.

 #### Debugging